One Dozen DIY Stocking Stuffers

 Maybe It Was Good Saint Nicolas

-The most trustworthy legend maintains that Saint Nicolas learned about a poor man who couldn’t afford to pay a dowry for his three daughters, and he was worried about them.
-Saint Nicolas decided to help the man, and he took three bags of gold with him down the chimney of the man’s home.
-Once inside, he found the girls’ stockings hanging on the mantelpiece after washing, and he added the gold bags to the stockings and then went about his Christmas Eve rounds.
+According to the legend of Saint Nicolas a poor man had three daughters whom he loved very dearly but was concerned that he could never afford to pay a dowry for them.
+Saint Nicolas learned of the man's plight and used the chimney to deliver three bags of gold to the home.
+Once inside the house he found the girls' stocking hanging on the mantle, drying with the heat of the fireplace.
 As the story spread, children began hanging their own stockings or putting out shoes, waiting for their own gifts.
 Usually, they used their own socks, but later, specially decorated stockings were created for the holiday.

 I happen to love that story, and so I'm sticking to it.
 Now that we acknowledge that we'll continue the legend today, what are we to put in those socks?
 Of course, you can purchase little trinkets and treasures, spending as much or as little as you wish.
 But have you ever thought of leaving hand-made gifts in those Christmas socks?